 You might be hosting Thanksgiving at your dinner table, but that doesn’t mean you have to provide all of the food.
 Ask your guests to contribute to the meal.
 You can provide the turkey and a few of your favorite sides or desserts, but have the guests fill in the rest.

 Dole out tasks to guests to help alleviate some of the work on your end.
 Having some help will result in less time spent in the kitchen and more time spent mingling with guests.
-Hosting a potluck dinner is a sort of a trend these days.
+Hosting a potluck dinner is sort of a trend these days.
+Following this piece of advice on how to survive Thanksgiving with family can save your valuable time.

 Even a well-planned Thanksgiving dinner can turn into a disaster if the turkey takes an extra two hours to cook or you burn everything in the oven.
-Create a schedule to help you get through the cooking and baking frenzy that is Thanksgiving.
+Therefore, if you want to survive Thanksgiving with family, you should create a schedule to help you get through the cooking and baking frenzy that is Thanksgiving.
 Write out what time you need to make everything.

 Leave yourself enough time to shower and get dressed— you don’t want to leave these basic tasks for the last minute.
 Be prepared for a glitch or two, and be willing to adjust your schedule accordingly to account for any holiday hiccups.

-A casual Thanksgiving dinner with the family huddled around the television watching football and enjoying each other’s company can be just as enjoyable as a formal event.
+A casual Thanksgiving family dinner huddled around the television watching football and enjoying each other’s company can be just as enjoyable as a formal event.
 Use the Thanksgiving holiday to spend time with your family, not impress them with an overdone event.

 Appetizers are a great way to distract your guests from the dinner itself.
 You don’t know what can happen at the very last moment.